ida/servile/README.md

 1. A JS-file of same name: If it returns a function, execute the function upon the request-object.
-If a string was returned send it as the answer with content-type HTML, otherwise continue to next point.
+If a string was returned send it as the answer with content-type HTML, if an object was returned send it as the answer with content-type JSON, otherwise continue to next point.

 2. An HTML-file of same name: Answer with content-type HTML.